samvel1024/kbct/readme.md

 ### How it works

 KBCT is operating on a low enough level to be independent from the window manager or the desktop environment.
-It is achieved by the following steps
+It is achieved by the following steps:

-Since KBCT should be run as root, it has enough privileges to  read and grab the output of a keyboard or a mouse (e.g the output of `/dev/input/event2`).
-Which means that it becomes readable only for KBCT and that the display manager is no longer able to read from the keyboard or mouse device.
+Since KBCT should be run as root, it has enough privileges to read and grab the output of a keyboard or another input device (e.g the output of `/dev/input/event2`).
+Which means that it becomes readable only for KBCT and that the display manager is no longer able to read from that device.

 Then KBCT creates another virtual `uinput`device (e.g. `/dev/input/event6`), and sends customized key events to that device.
-The new mapped keyboard or mouse is successfully read by the window manager, which as a result reads customized key events.
+The new mapped keyboard or device is successfully read by the window manager, which as a result reads customized key events.

 ### Examples